esulu/COMP3005-Project/README.md

 ## Instructions for Running

+TODO: update these when connection improvements are made

 - Clone the repository
 - Download and install pgAdmin and postgresql
 - Create a database named bookstore
 - Update the credentials in server/db.js to connect to your local database
+- cd into the `server` directory and use `npm install` and `node index` to start the db server
+- create a new terminal
+- cd to client and run `npm install` and `npm start`

 ## Tools